photoprism/photoprism-docs/docs/getting-started/advanced/migrations/sqlite-to-mariadb.md

 # Migrating from SQLite to MariaDB

-*For advanced users only: The instructions for these migrations were provided by a contributor and are not part of the original software distribution.
-As such, they have not been officially released, recommended, or extensively tested by us.
-You can contribute by clicking :material-file-edit-outline: to send a pull request with your changes.*
+*While we believe this contributed content may be helpful to advanced users, we have not yet thoroughly reviewed it.
+If you have suggestions for improvement, please let us know by clicking :material-file-edit-outline: to submit a change request.*

 - Install <https://github.com/techouse/sqlite3-to-mysql> on your host. (openSUSE: `zypper in python-sqlite3-to-mysql`)
 - Shutdown your current stack: `docker compose down`